Alabama Saltwater Fishing License: Fees, Requirements & How to Get One

 fishing license fee comparison

-3. Residents can buy a pier-only license at $7.65 for designated structures; it’s a lower-cost, restricted-access option.
+3. Residents get a pier-only license at $7.65 for certain spots; it’s cheaper but limited.

-Use this quantitative comparison to decide whether a single-trip permit or annual license optimizes cost per outing given your expected fishing days.
+Use this to see if a trip permit or annual saves more per outing based on your days.

 Reef Fish Endorsement and Additional Endorsements